jess-excell/jess-excell/README.md

 ---

-## Languagges
+## Languages
 My main project (ExpendiPal) has mostly been developed in C# and XAML because it's a .NET MAUI app.
-I also have a little experience in HTML, CSS, SQL and TypeScript.
+I also have a little experience in HTML, CSS, SQL and TypeScript. <br/>
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=jess-excell)](https://github.com/anuraghazra/github-readme-stats)

 ---